 Magnesium is the major update this week and a focus was placed on populations at risk for deficiency.
-The vast majority of Magnesium's benefits are actually associated with deficiency, and these extend to heart health (lipoproteins and cholesterol, Blood Pressure, and the heart tissue itself), Insulin Sensitivity and Glucosamine tolerance, and many neural complications such as depression and ADHD.
+The vast majority of Magnesium's benefits are actually associated with deficiency, and these extend to heart health (lipoproteins and cholesterol, blood pressure, and the heart tissue itself), insulin sensitivity and glucose tolerance, and many neural complications such as depression and ADHD.
 Magnesium appears to be quite effective in normalizing adverse changes seen with blood pressure and insulin sensitivity, and although it shows promise with depression and ADHD (as well as many other neurological problems of lesser magnitude such as sleep) it doesn't seem overly potent at those ones in normal persons.

 Magnesium has limited usage beyond normalizing a deficiency.
 The common side-effect of excess Magnesium being a laxative could be of use to some, and Magnesium L-Threonate (a form of Magnesium) may enhance learning to a degree.
 Aside from those two targets and a possible inhibition of fat absorption from the intestines, Magnesium usage in sufficient people is very limited and has most benefits only in the deficient.

 Magnesium does not actually appear to benefit cramping all that much; the placebo effect appears to be very active in cramping and the degree that Magnesium outperforms placebo (half the time or so) just isn't that much.